avishekanand/anand-academic-kickstart/content/authors/zijian/_index.md

   url: "https://www.l3s.de/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lies in the application of machine learning to information retrieval and Web tasks.
+bio: My research aims to develop novel algorithms that can improve the utility of interpretable ML approaches.

 interests:
-  - Interpretability of search models
+  - Utility-driven Interpretability

 # education:
 #   courses: